DJ45X/PySecureLogin/README.md

 # Welcome to my Secure Login Project!
-[Work in Progress]
 ___

-This python project will demonstrate my knowledge and understanding of password encryption and secure database storing using salting and hashing methods through bcrypt.
-This application is purposely designed to run in command line instead of having a fully built website created so as to enhance focus on the primary objective of password encryption and securely storing in a database.
+This Python project showcases my proficiency in password encryption and secure database storage techniques using salting and hashing methods with bcrypt.
+Designed as a command-line application rather than a full-fledged website, the project prioritizes a focused exploration of password security principles.
+By implementing bcrypt for hashing passwords and incorporating salting to mitigate common vulnerabilities, this project underscores the importance of robust password management practices in safeguarding user credentials.

+Future additions may include password peppering to further demonstrate more complex password encryption methods.

 **Technologies used include:**
 - Python
 - Bcrypt
-- MySQL
-- Docker

-This project is open freely to all to try out, improve, or use.
+- SQL (MariaDB was used in my environment)

+This project is released under the MIT License, granting everyone the freedom to use, modify, and distribute the code as they see fit.